Digicreon/Dispak/README.md

 ### 3.6 Javascript and CSS files concatenation and minification

+Dispak can concatenate files.
+The files are generated during the packaging process.

+In the [Dispak configuration file](#39-configuration-file), the `CONF_PKG_CONCAT` is an associative array.
+Each key is the path to the generated file, and the value is a space-separated list of paths to the files to concatenate.

-Dispak can concatenate and minify Javascript and CSS files, using the [`minifier` program](https://www.npmjs.com/package/minifier) (see [Installation prerequisites](#21-prerequisites) above).
+Dispak can also concatenate and minify Javascript and CSS files, using the [`minifier` program](https://www.npmjs.com/package/minifier) (see [Installation prerequisites](#21-prerequisites) above).
 The files are generated (concatenated and minified) during the packaging process.

 In the [Dispak configuration file](#39-configuration-file), the `CONF_PKG_MINIFY` is an associative array.
 Each key is the path to the generated file, and the value is a space-separated list of paths to the files to concatenate and minify.

-If a generated (concatenated and minified) file is version controlled, it is automatically committed after generation.
+If a generated (concatenated, or concatenated and minified) file is version controlled, it is automatically committed after generation.
 Otherwise it is deleted after the packaging process.

 ### 3.7 Apache configuration